Eloboss/alx-system_engineering-devops/0x00-shell_basics/README.md

-remove all finds that end in ~
+delete all files that end with ~ character